Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an adaptive occlusion sensitivity analysis for visually explaining the decision-making process of 3D-CNN in video classification.
-Our sensitivity analysis taking a video as input is a temporal extension of the previous occlusion sensitivity analysis taking a single image.
-The novelty of our sensitivity analysis is to change the shape of 3D occlusion map adaptively to the complicated optical flows extracted from an input video.
+In this paper, we have proposed an adaptive occlusion sensitivity analysis (AOSA) for visually explaining the decision-making process of video recognition networks.
+Our sensitivity analysis taking a video as input is a temporal extension of the original occlusion sensitivity analysis taking a single static image.
+The novelty of our sensitivity analysis is to change the shape of the 3D occlusion mask adaptively to the complicated optical flows extracted from an input video.
+The co-occurrence of optical flows is used to generate occlusion masks with more effective shapes.
 Moreover, we have introduced a method for reducing the computational cost of the sensitivity analysis through its first-order approximation.
-The results of the evaluation experiment have demonstrated that the proposed method is quantitatively advantageous over the conventional method and qualitatively provides clear explanations that are easy for users to understand.
+The results of the evaluation experiment have demonstrated that the proposed method is quantitatively advantageous over the conventional methods and qualitatively provides clear explanations that are easy for users to understand.